Grigorij-Dudnik/XLeRobot-contrib/docs/en/source/software/getting_started/LLM_agent.md

 That's it!
 Prompt your robot to grab a cup from the table and give it to you!

-In the full code, we added more movement tools for more precision navigation:
+In the full code, we also added more movement tools for more precision navigation:

 ```python
 from robocrew.core.camera import RobotCamera